se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 Author: [Lu Lechuan](https://github.com/LuLechuan), [Chelsey Ong](https://github.com/chelseyong)

 VueJs (also known as Vue) is an open-source [JavaScript framework](https://en.wikipedia.org/wiki/JavaScript_framework) for building user interfaces.
-It is designed to improve code quality and maintainablity.
+It is designed to improve code quality and maintainability.

 ## Creating a Simple Project in VueJs